 “I am ending it complaining that professional money management today is really sophisticated trading, rather than investment.
 We leave a major piece of total investment return on the table in the form of transaction costs.”

 Instead, investors can craft a portfolio of large, blue chip stocks, and simply hold them forever.
 The idea is to never sell these investments, which serves several purposes.

-First, investors will avoid fees and costs, that eat away at total returns.
+First, investors will minimize fees and costs that eat away at total returns.